mshagirov/pythonlab/_01-introduction/00-introduction.md

 </script></pre></div>

 Hover over with your mouse and click the *run button* (green triangle).
-As you might have guessed, this code just prints following two lines:
+As you might have guessed, this code just prints the following two lines:

 ```sh
 Hello there